Leaky Gut Syndrome in Cats

 What causes leaky gut syndrome?

-Some cases of leaky gut are associated with acute (short-term) intestinal damage.
-Acute causes of leaky gut syndrome in cats include severe intestinal infection, trauma to the abdomen, exposure to particular toxins, and medication overdosages.
+Acute causes of leaky gut syndrome in cats include severe intestinal infection, trauma to the abdomen, exposure to particular toxins, and medication over-dosages.
 Any of these insults can damage the cells of the intestinal walls, impairing their barrier function.

-Many cases of leaky gut however, are associated with gradual or long-term intestinal damage.
-This ongoing damage is often attributed to a bacterial imbalance within the intestines.
+Many cases of leaky gut, however, are associated with gradual or long-term intestinal damage.
+This ongoing damage is often attributed to a bacterial imbalance in the intestines.
 Possible causes of this bacterial imbalance, and the resulting leaky gut, include food allergies, chronic malnutrition, and the long-term use of nonsteroidal anti-inflammatory medications.
 While none of these insults are likely to cause leaky gut with short-term exposure, chronic exposure can lead to changes in the intestinal bacteria population, which may result in chronic inflammatory changes within the intestinal cells.

 What are the clinical signs of leaky gut syndrome?

-However, it is not these gastrointestinal signs that are the primary concern in this condition.
-Instead, leaky gut syndrome is a concern because it is believed to increase a pet’s risk of developing a number of diseases that are not directly related to the gastrointestinal tract.
+Most pets with leaky gut syndrome have gastrointestinal signs, such as weight loss, vomiting, flatulence, and soft stools.
+However, these gastrointestinal signs are not the primary concern with this condition.
+Rather, leaky gut syndrome is a concern because it is believed to increase a pet’s risk of developing several diseases that are not directly related to the gastrointestinal tract.

 In humans, leaky gut syndrome is associated with inflammatory bowel disease, inflammatory arthritis, inflammatory skin disease, chronic hepatitis, chronic pancreatitis, and chronic fatigue syndrome.
-It is theorized leaky gut syndrome in humans contributes to inflammation.
-There is concern that leaky gut syndrome may also lead to inflammatory diseases in pets, meaning that the clinical signs of leaky gut syndrome could include a wide variety of inflammatory conditions.
+It is theorized that leaky gut syndrome in humans contributes to inflammation.

 How is leaky gut syndrome diagnosed?